manasdhokar/cynaptics2026/README.md

 Go to, let not us to-morrow the pestor shade
 But lie that recencies you shall intent me.
 Lo, not the rest,--doemight of disance,
 For fortunation!
-I'll give my such palace.....
+I'll give my such palace....

 ---

 ## Future Roadmap
 * **Optimization Phase:** Introducing a Cosine Decay scheduler to further "polish" the final weights.
 * **Regularization Ablation:** Testing the impact of Weight Decay (0.1) vs. the current zero-decay baseline.
+* Adding rotatory positional embeddings